Skip to main content

 To share, open the Share modal in the upper right.

 Threads shared with other users are read-only.
-In the modal, choose to share the Thread with individual users, groups of users, or with the entire workspace.
+In the modal, choose to share the thread with individual users, groups of users, or with the entire workspace.
+A recipient will only be able to view a thread that has been shared with them if they have access to the underlying data connection.

 When a recipient views a Thread that has been shared with them, they will be able to fully interact with the Thread, including exploring from results and expanding tool calls/thinking text.
 The recipient will be able to see the prompts the sharer has sent.
 The recipient will not be able to continue the Thread with their own prompts; additional prompts can only be sent by the Thread owner.